Pawon25/MCE-Exam-Seat-Allocation-System/README.md

 <h1>Phase02: Final Project🚀</h1>
 <h2>Database: MySql </h2>
-<h6>We chose MySql database to store our college data since we felt it is bit easier comapered to other databses and we avoided giving user inputs since it becomes so time consuming and spoils user experience of staff</h6>
+<h5 italic >We chose MySql database to store our college data since we felt it is bit easier comapered to other databses and we avoided giving user inputs after we realised it becomes so time consuming and spoils user experience of staffs</h5>

 <h3>Tables</h3>
 <PRE><p>+------------------------+